rcrowther/django-taxonomy/README.md

 It's not often you see a whole tree rendered.
 Think of those sitemap modules that are always written and never used.
 Still, you may have reason for printing the tree, and there are ways to do that.

 ### Flat Trees
-Trees made of term data plus a depth.
+Trees made of node data plus a depth.
 As used in the selector boxes in admin.

 The tags and classes return HTML.

 #### Template tags
 There's a template tag that prints a depth tree in HTML.
-It uses a class FlatTreeRenderer but is easy to use, though operation is limited,
+It is easy to use, though operation is limited,

-Use a view to send a tree (the usual depth-Term type),
+Use a view to send a tree (the usual depth-Node type),

-    from taxonomy.taxonomy import TaxonomyAPI
+    from sitecategory.models import SiteCategory
         ....
-        ctx['nav_bar'] = TaxonomyAPI(1).term(1).tree()
+        ctx['site_tree'] = SiteCategory.api.tree()

 Render that data in a template with this tag,

     {% load taxonomy_displays %}
         ...
-        {% flat_tree nav_bar %}
+        {% flat_tree site_tree %}

 #### FlatTreeRenderer
-The tag uses a class inlintemplates.FlatTreeRenderer, which is more flexible than the tags.
-But, as it's a renderer, if you use that you need to render blocks inside the views, more or less bypassing the Django template engine.
+The tag uses a class inline_templates.FlatTreeRenderer, which is more flexible than the tags.
+But, as it's a renderer, if you use that you will render blocks inside the views, bypassing the Django template engine.
 But maybe you don't mind.

 ### Stacked Trees
-Trees that display terms on top of each other, extending downwards like roots on a plant.
+Trees that display nodes on top of each other, extending downwards like roots on a plant.

 ![Stacked Tree](screenshots/stack_tree.png)

 These displays use a lot of visual space.
-Only a small taxonomy can be displayed on a display.
+Only a small taxonomy can be displayed.
 And, as you can see, the classes and tags return SVG graphics.
 SVG graphics have advantages and disadvantages,

 Pros
 - They are part of the webpage, so can be manipulated and searched like HTML